 Tips For Your Flowers!

 Your flowers were cut for you, fresh from the stem, and should have a long and lovely life!
 Always remember to trim, hydrate, and care for your stems!
-Up your vase life with these helpful tips about popular flowers we often include:
+Up your vase life with these helpful tips about popular flowers we often include in our bouquets:

 - Roses: Roses have a natural security system!
 Not only do their thorns keep away predators, but their outer petals, or "guard petals", serve as amazing protection!
 Upon arrival, guard petals may appear brownish.
 After rehydrating your stems for a few hours, carefully peel off the guard petals to reveal the beautiful petals underneath!

 - Stargazer and Asiatic Lilies: We usually ship lilies "pre-bloom," and they may need up to 4-5 days to fully open.
 Pollen from lilies can stain surfaces and clothing.
 Once opened, gently cut out the "pollen sacks" in the center of each bloom, and enjoy gorgeous lilies - mess free!